Physical Geology

 Homework Quizzes

-Each Sunday, I will place 10 questions on Moodle that deal with course material for the forthcoming week.
+Each Sunday at noon, I will place 10 questions on Moodle that deal with course material for the forthcoming week.
 These questions will be similar to what you can expect in the formal exams.
-Moodle will be generally be available to take your quiz for 24 hours starting noon on Sundays and ending at noon on the day after.

 It is a student's responsibility to meet the university deadlines and requirements (e.g., for seeking permission to request make-up exams).